Max von Bredow Baukultur GmbH

 Project summary

-The Tannenhof district development project in Bad Feilenbach, which was carried out over a period of three years, is a current example of modern, sustainable and cooperative urban development.
+The Tannenhof district development project in Bad Feilenbach, which is based on a period of three years was carried out is a recent example of modern, sustainable and cooperative urban development.

-With a project volume of around 20 million euros, the Tannenhof comprises 52 residential units, a daycare center, an outpatient assisted living community, office space for neighborhood assistance and the Tannenhof living room, a communal space for residents.
-Particularly noteworthy is the regenerative local heating supply via wood chip power plant, which is the result of a joint cooperation with the municipality and the MW Biomasse AG.
+With a Project volume of around 20 million euros The Tannenhof comprises 52 residential units, one daycare, one outpatient assisted residential community, office space for neighbourhood assistance and the Tannenhof Living Room, a community place for residents.
+Particularly noteworthy is the regenerative Local heating supply via wood chip power plant, which is the result of a joint cooperation with the municipality and the MW Biomasse AG was created.

 The Tannenhof was built on a derelict site of a former spa clinic in the heart of Bad Feilenbach.
 The aim was to create a symbiosis with the prevailing environment and to offer added value for the entire community.